altera-fpga/hls-samples/Tutorials/Features/optimization_targets/README.md

 PASSED: all kernel results are correct
 ```

-Comparing to Intel® Arria® 10 GX FPGA, it is more notable on Intel® Stratix® 10 SX FPGA that the minimum latency optimization target significantly reduces the latency, along with the f<sub>MAX</sub> and the throughput.
+Comparing to Arria® 10 GX FPGA, it is more notable on Stratix® 10 SX FPGA that the minimum latency optimization target significantly reduces the latency, along with the f<sub>MAX</sub> and the throughput.
 That is because the minimum latency optimization target disables the hyper-optimized handshaking, which achieves higher f<sub>MAX</sub> at the cost of increased latency.

-> **Note**: For more information on the hyper-optimized handshaking protocol on Intel® Stratix® 10 and Intel Agilex® 7 devices, see the [*Modify the Handshaking Protocol Between Clusters (-Xshyper-optimized-handshaking)*](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/current/hyper-opt-handshaking.html) topic in the *FPGA Optimization Guide for Intel® oneAPI Toolkits Developer Guide*.
+> **Note**: For more information on the hyper-optimized handshaking protocol on Stratix® 10 and Agilex® 7 devices, see the [*Modify the Handshaking Protocol Between Clusters (-Xshyper-optimized-handshaking)*](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/optimization-guide/current/hyper-opt-handshaking.html) topic in the *FPGA Optimization Guide for Intel® oneAPI Toolkits Developer Guide*.

 ## License